Kanawha Valley Campaign of 1862: Fayette Court House

 In early September, Loring began moving toward the Union positions via the Princeton area, Flat Top Mountain, and then Raleigh Court House.
 Loring's men camped at McCoy's Mill (now Glen Jean, West Virginia) on the evening of September 9, which was about 9 mi south of Fayette Court House.
 At Fayette Court House, the Union First Brigade commanded by Colonel Edward Siber consisted of less than 1,200 men.
 Loring sent one brigade on a mountainous path around Fayetteville to prepare for an attack on Siber's right flank and rear.
 The remaining portion of Loring's army made a frontal attack on September 10 via the Princeton-Raleigh Road.
 The first engagements occurred a few miles south of Fayetteville between 11:00 am and 12:00 pm.
 The frontal attack was led by the 45th Virginia Infantry, and that regiment did most of its fighting from 2:00 pm until dark.

 The flanking force made contact with Siber's men around 2:00 pm, and was at Siber's right flank instead of behind him.
 Some of the most important fighting happened near the road from Fayetteville to a ferry near Gauley Bridge.
-The Union army's 34th Ohio Infantry, led by Colonel John Toland, fought at that location.
-That regiment's casualties, alone, were estimated to be 16 killed and 57 wounded.
+The Union army's 34th Ohio Infantry led by Colonel John Toland fought at that location.
+This regiment's casualties alone were estimated to be 16 killed and 57 wounded.
 Elsewhere at 3:00 pm, Lightburn ordered his Second Brigade to concentrate near Gauley Bridge and be prepared to assist in the First Brigade's retreat.
 Around 5:00 pm, the Union force at Summersville was ordered to destroy excess supplies.
 The day's fighting at Fayetteville ended by 9:00 pm.
 Between 1:00 and 2:00 am on September 11, Siber's men quietly abandoned Fayetteville.